Associate, Special Events

 - Post-secondary education in special events, fundraising, hospitality, or related field

 - 1-2 years special events experience, preferably within a not for profit or performing arts preferred

 - Must have Smart Serve training and knowledge of Microsoft Office (Word, Excel, Publisher), and experience with databases (Tessitura) considered an asset

 - Understanding and appreciation for arts and fundraising within the City of Toronto, considered an asset

 - Highly organized, with ability to manage a variety of tasks with multiple deadlines

 - Evening and weekend work required for events throughout the year

 - Occasional moderate to heavy physical activity.
 Ability to lift up to 30 lbs. for setup and tear down of events

 Qualified candidates should forward their resume and salary expectations to HR@national.ballet.ca with the subject: "Associate, Special Events" by no later than August 16, 2019.
 Resumes will be reviewed as soon as they are received.
 We thank all applicants for their interest; however, only those selected for an interview will be contacted.
 Successful candidates may be subject to a criminal background check.

 The National Ballet of Canada is committed to ensuring that our community reflects the extraordinary diversity of the City of Toronto on stage, behind the scenes, in our audiences and in the board room.
 We are proud to be an equal opportunity employer.
-All qualified applicants will receive consideration for employment without regard to race, color, religion, gender, gender identity or expression, sexual orientation, national origin, genetics, disability, age, or veteran status.
+All qualified applicants will receive consideration for employment without regard to race, colour, religion, gender, gender identity or expression, sexual orientation, national origin, genetics, disability, age, or veteran status.